| | |

 Instructions

-1. Combine garlic powder, onion powder, ground cumin, dried oregano, black pepper, smoked paprika, and salt in a small mixing bowl.
+3. Add the measured spices into a small mixing bowl.
+Place the garlic powder, onion powder, ground cumin, dried oregano, black pepper, smoked paprika, and salt into the bowl one by one.

 Notes